Skip to main content

 The Adclear comment: “The word ‘utilise’ may not comply with tone-of-voice guidelines requiring simple, accessible language.”What the reviewer does: Clicks Dismiss and writes “not applicable.”The cost:

-• The submitter sees a dismissed flag and assumes Adclear is unreliable on this kind of issue.
-They start to ignore similar future flags themselves rather than addressing them, and the tool’s credibility erodes for them.
+• The uploader sees a dismissed comment and assumes Adclear is unreliable on this kind of issue.
+They start to ignore similar future comments themselves rather than addressing them, and the tool’s credibility erodes for them.

-• The agents learn “this kind of flag was wrong” but have no signal about why, so they may swing the other way and stop flagging similar content even where they should.
+• The agents learn “this kind of comment was wrong” but have no signal about why, so they may swing the other way and stop commenting on similar content even where they should.
 The reviewer holds the foundational knowledge of what is compliant.
 If they do not share their reasoning, the agents cannot absorb it.

-• There is no defensible record of why the dismissal was correct.
+• No defensible record exists of why the dismissal was correct.

 Better: “Dismissed.
 The agents have read ‘utilise’ as a tone-of-voice issue, but the word does not appear in the asset itself.
 It only appears in the caption, which is internal context for review and is not customer-facing.
 The tone-of-voice rule does not apply.”

-Sometimes the issue is not whether a flag is right or wrong.
-It is that Adclear has misread the promotion entirely, missed something it should have caught, or there is a bug in the tool.
-There are three ways to notify the Adclear team, and each is for a different situation.
+Sometimes the issue is not whether a comment is right or wrong.
+It is that Adclear has misread the promotion entirely, missed something it should have caught, or hit a bug in the tool.
+You have three ways to notify the Adclear team, and each is for a different situation.

-Use this when Adclear has flagged something incorrectly.
+Use this when Adclear has commented on something incorrectly.
 For example, the agents are misreading a word, applying a rule that does not fit, or referencing content that is not actually in the asset.

 1